Lombard, Illinois Bankruptcy Attorneys

 As soon as you file for bankruptcy, an automatic stay goes into effect halting creditor collection activity.
 The stay is a powerful tool that can provide immediate relief from harassing phone calls, collection letters and much more.
 Each circumstance is different and there are certain debts that are not impacted by the stay.
 To find out if an automatic stay would help in your situation, it is best to speak with an experienced bankruptcy lawyer.

-For over 40 years, Mevorah Law Offices LLC has helped individuals facing financial difficulties in Chicago and throughout Northern Illinois.
+For over 40 years, Mevorah & Giglio Law Offices has helped individuals facing financial difficulties in Chicago and throughout Northern Illinois.
 Our award-winning lawyers have extensive experience with all types of bankruptcy and non-bankruptcy solutions; including Chapter 7 bankruptcy, Chapter 13 bankruptcy, small business bankruptcy, bankruptcy in divorce, and bankruptcy alternatives.
 We also have in-depth knowledge of the automatic stay in bankruptcy and how it can help individuals who are drowning in debt.